Identify Your Breyer

 • WCHE - see World Champion Horse Equipment

-• Woodie - woodgrain
+• Woodie - woodgrain.

 • Woodgrain - Breyer model painted to look like wood.
-Here is an example.